Communities of Practice Guidelines For Your Business

 However, one of the challenges of communities of practice is that there is no precise way to access and share tacit knowledge.
 Since interactions are informal, knowledge sharing is often too dependent on the active participation of the community members.

 While CoPs have the ability to gather knowledge across an organization, it lacks executive power to address organizational objectives.
 These limitations are due to the independent nature and voluntary participation of CoPs.

 Thus, there have to be certain methods or guidelines for tacit knowledge to be transmitted.

 Design each CoP to fit its specific objectives and discipline

-While CoPs are formed naturally, they should be sustained, nurtured and promoted by the organisation and through encouragement and empowerment from the executive like you.
+While CoPs are formed naturally, they should be sustained, nurtured, and promoted by the organization and through encouragement and empowerment from an executive like you.

 This can be done by giving them a more formal structure without limiting their informal nature.
 For instance, assigning a facilitator can be the first step.

-The facilitator will be in charge of creating a set of rules for the community, including scheduling of meetings, posting of activities, and establishing communications platforms.
+The facilitator will be in charge of creating a set of rules for the community, including scheduling meetings, posting activities, and establishing communications platforms.

 Utilise social media for easy knowledge sharing and networking

 In this review of over 50 CoPs, it was found that social media has been an integral part of modern CoPs.